oneapi-src/visual-quality-inspection/README.md

 ## Validated Hardware Details

-There are workflow-specific hardware and software setup requirements depending on how the workflow is run.
-Bare metal development system and Docker\* image running locally have the same system requirements.
+There are workflow-specific hardware and software setup requirements.

 | Recommended Hardware                                            | Precision  |
 | --------------------------------------------------------------- | ---------- |